Analysis | Why House Democrats have good reason to be anxious about no coronavirus relief deal

 House Democrats’ majority isn’t really in danger this November, but many of the individual candidates who won in 2018 to give them the majority are.
 In our rankings of top 10 House races most likely to flip in November, Democrats hold five of them — including three of the most vulnerable races.

-Right now, the only major advertising happening against Democrats on coronavirus comes in Virginia against Rep. Elaine Luria in a competitive race.
-But Republicans say more could come if they sense an opportunity to pin this inaction on Democrats.
-They’re likely banking on the fact that voters don’t remember or care that Republicans waited months to start negotiating with Democrats on this.)
+Right now, the only major advertising happening against Democrats on coronavirus comes in Virginia against Rep. Elaine Luria, who’s in a competitive race.
+But Republicans say more ads could come if they sense an opportunity to pin this inaction on Democrats.
+They’re likely banking on the fact that voters don’t remember or care that Republicans waited months to start negotiating.

-Which is why you’re seeing Democrats agitating to take action.
-This is a situation that they thought they had the upper hand on politically, but that now seems to be slipping from their control.
+Voters’ short-term memory is why we’re now seeing Democrats agitating to take action.
+This is a situation that they thought they had the upper hand on politically, but now that advantage seems to be slipping away.